Automotive¶

 socket.sr1(packet, timeout=1)

-Send a message over a Vector CAN-Interface:
+Send and receive a message over a Vector CAN-Interface:

 load_layer("can")